zpnoob/tp/docs/UserGuide.md

 <box type="warning" seamless>

-**Warning:** Similar to the `edit`command, when adding tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
+**Warning:** Similar to the `edit`command, when adding tags, the existing tags of the contact will be removed i.e adding of tags is not cumulative.

 </box>